ruby-rdf/rdf-turtle/README.md

 ## RDF 1.2

-Both reader and writer include provisional support for [RDF 1.2][] quoted triples.
+Both reader and writer include provisional support for [RDF 1.2][] triple terms.

 Both reader and writer include provisional support for [RDF 1.2][] directional language-tagged strings, which are literals of type `rdf:dirLangString` having both a `language` and `direction`.